mcgill-robotics-archive/electrical/README.md

 6. Sync repository (or `git pull` then `git push`)

 ## Merge Conflicts
-* If someone has updated your board while you were working on it, you will not be able to push to the Git repository
+* If someone has updated your board or library while you were working on it, you will not be able to push to the Git repository
 * __Do not resolve this by overwriting the other person's changes__
 * You must get the other person's changes and re-apply yours manually: